 Securing Legal Counsel Is Critical To Protecting Your Future

 Texas courts are known for imposing harsh penalties on people convicted of DWIs.
-Judges are quick to take away your driver’s license, impose hefty fines, and even put people behind bars if convicted.
+Judges are quick to take away your driver’s license, impose fines that cost a lot, and even put people behind bars if found guilty.

 If you are convicted of any DWI offense in Texas, probation could be part of your sentence.
-How long and cumbersome the probation is depends on the severity of the charge and the skill of your defense team.
+The length and inconvenience level of the probation depends on the severity of the charge and the skill of your Houston DWI Probation Lawyer.

 How To Receive Probation in DWI Cases

-Click to contact our Houston DWI Lawyers today
+Click to contact our Houston DWI Lawyer today

-How Can a DWI Probation Lawyer in Houston Help You?
+How Can a Houston DWI Probation Lawyer Help You?

-Just because you have been charged with a crime does not mean that you are guilty.
-You have a right to work with a Houston DWI probation legal team that can defend you against any unfair allegations that could harm your well-being and prospects.
+If you were charged with a crime, you are presumed innocent until proven guilty by a court of law.
+You have a right to work with a Houston DWI probation legal team that can defend you against unfair allegations that could harm your well-being and livelihood.

-Your DWI probation lawyer could help your case.
+Your DWI probation lawyer could help your case by providing legal representation.

-Determining Whether Your Arrest Was Made “By the Book”
+Determining Whether Your Arrest Was “By the Book”

 Law enforcement officials do not always conduct arrests in good faith.
-To arrest you, they must have had probable cause or reasonable suspicion that you were driving under the influence of alcohol or drugs.
-The alcohol or drugs must be what causes you to lose the normal use of your mental or physical faculties.
+To arrest you, they must have had probable cause or reasonable suspicion you were driving under the influence of alcohol or drugs.
+These substances must have directly caused you to lose normal use of your mental or physical faculties.

 Disputing the Results of a Blood or Breath Test

 You might have been tested for intoxication with a breathalyzer at the scene of your arrest.
-However, even if the results were over the legal limit, that does not matter.
-In Texas, handheld roadside breathalyzers are not admissible, meaning they can’t be used at your trial.
+However, even if the results exceeded the legal limit, that doesn’t matter.
+In Texas, handheld roadside breathalyzers are not admissible, meaning the prosecution can’t use them at your trial.

-The only breathalyzers approved for evidential breath testing are the Intoxilyzer 5000 and the Intoxilyzer 9000, and neither of those can fit in an officer’s pocket.
-Even testing at the station can have problems.
-For instance, you might have taken a breathalyzer test.
-If you ate, smoked, or drank anything less than 20 minutes before you took the test, the results may not be accurate.
+The only breathalyzers approved for evidential breath testing are the Intoxilyzer 5000 and the Intoxilyzer 9000, and neither fit in an officer’s pocket.
+Even testing at the police station can lead to problems.

 Deciding Whether You Were Legally Intoxicated